Anti-bullying policy 2021-2022

 · The victim is monitored to ensure that they do not become the target of other bullying behaviour from other children

-· The learning mentor will follow up with 1-1 sessions as appropriate with the victim to talk about strategies to take if bullying behaviour occurs again, how to avoid potential bullying situations, how to develop assertive strategies
+· The wellbeing team will follow up with 1-1 sessions as appropriate with the victim to talk about strategies to take if bullying behaviour occurs again, how to avoid potential bullying situations, how to develop assertive strategies

 · If the problem is causing major trauma/distress to the victim, then help from external agencies will be sought (Pupil Referral Service, Educational Psychologist, Child and Family Services etc.)

-1. Standard school forms are to be used to record all incidents of bullying-
+1. CPOMS is used to record all incidents of bullying-

 · Incident form